 Most phones use batteries with a capacity of 2Ah.
 We created a power bank with an 8Ah battery to make it possible for the DIY device to work as long as possible with the charging time not exceeding three hours.
 At the same time, we needed to make sure the power bank was safe.
 The charging current for the power bank is high, and it can heat up the batteries so they might blow up if not designed properly.
 We selected the right components for the hardware and wrote firmware that provided quick charging and didn't harm the battery.

 Our client required an HD display (or HD graphics) with the resolution 1280*720, but the standard (stock) displays for Raspberry don't support it.
 The highest resolution they support is 1024*600.
 To be able to use an HD display we built an interface converter that can be connected to the Raspberry.
-To convert DSI to LVDS we soldered a circuit board together with an engineer from our client's team.
+To convert DSI to LVDS we created a circuit board together with an engineer from our client's team.

 We integrated Google Blockly framework to make it possible for kids to control their

 Minecraft players.
-Here is how it works: a child generates commands from custom blocks in Blockly; then the server gets these commands from Blockly and sends them to Minecraft, which in turn makes the player execute these commands.
+Here is how it works: a child generates commands from custom blocks in Blockly; then the server gets these commands from Blockly and sends them to Minecraft, which in turn makes the player character execute these commands.

 The solution represents a DIY tablet that children can assemble by following instructions.
 The operating system comes with applications that are grouped into fun “planets” (Art planet, Media planet, Game planet, Code planet, App planet, Web planet).
 One of the apps that our software development team created teaches kids how to code by creating modifications in their world of Minecraft.
 And the other one allows them to compose digital music.